 - 1. How and why did you become interested in a career in social work? - 2.
 Please identify a current social problem that concerns you.
 How might the social work profession contribute to the resolution and/or improvement of this problem? - 3.
 List and describe your personal strengths that you believe will help you work successfully with clients. - 4.
 Social work professionals intervene directly with and on behalf of diverse populations.
 These include adult men and women, racially and ethnically diverse populations, gay, lesbian, bisexual or transgender individuals, children, older adults, persons with HIV/AIDS, persons with disabilities, and economically disadvantaged individuals.
 Many of these clients will present with a variety of concerns including (but not limited to): domestic violence, sexual assault, end-of-life care, confusion over sexual identity and fear of "coming out" to family and friends, and uncertainty about pregnancy.
-The NASW Code of Ethics states the mission "is to enhance human well-being and help meet the basic human needs of all people, with particular attention to the needs and empowerment of people who are vulnerable, oppressed, and living in poverty" (NASW, 2008). - a.
+The NASW Code of Ethics states the mission "is to enhance the professional growth and development of our members, to create and maintain professional standards for social workers, and to advance sound social policies."
+(NASW, 2023). - a.
 Discuss your thoughts working with the above populations and issues. - b.
 Explain any reluctance or apprehension about working with certain populations or issues that may present a challenge to you. - c.
 How do you plan to confront these challenges? - 5.
 This program requires a 448-hour internship during your last semester prior to graduation.
 The internship requires a Tuesday-through-Friday requirement (32 hours a week daytime only).
 If you currently have a time constraint (caregiving, employment, etc.), what steps will you take to complete your internship without interruption?
 Please detail constraints and solutions.
 If you do not have a time constraint presently but something unexpected occurs that changes your situation, what would you do to make certain that you are able to complete your internship without interruption? - 6.
 Is there any other information you would like to share that would help us in reviewing your application?